ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/README.md

 Create a dump of the CF card with dd

-/dev/cfdrive is the path to your CF card, change this to suit your own system
+/dev/cfdrive is the path to your physical plugged in CF card, change this to suit your own system

-/home/cfimage.img will be the file image of your CF card, change this to suit your own system
+/home/cfimage.img will be the file image of your CF card, change this to save onto your own system

-/home/sdfile.img will be the CPM file system image to be saved to your SD card (change RC2014.ini to match), change this to suit your own system
+/home/sdfile.img will be the CPM file system image to be saved to your SD card (change RC2014.ini to match), change this to save onto your own system

 dd if=/dev/cfdrive of=/home/cfimage.img